 Repeated disciplinary infractions may result in a referral to the Assistant Principal and implementation of a Student Behavior Growth Plan.
-Failure to meet the Growth Plan objectives can and may result in non-renewal of a student's program transfer.

 STUDENT CONDUCT AND CAMPUS DISCIPLINE PLAN

 T. H. Rogers is applying and adhering to the Houston ISD Code of Student Conduct that provides a description of a broad range of behavior considered to be student misconduct.
 The behavior described should be viewed as representative of the misconduct that most frequently causes a disruption to the orderly educational process.
 The student who commits an act of misconduct that may be classified into any of the five levels will be subject to disciplinary action by the classroom teacher, assistant principal/dean, and/or Principal.
 The policies and administrative procedures concerning student conduct apply to actions of students on school property, school buses, at designated bus stops and, in some cases, for conduct occurring off school property.
 Additionally, these rules are applicable to students placed in a DAEP (Disciplinary Alternative Education Program).